 When faced with the need to find funds to close the gap between college costs and available financial aid, many students and their families turn to private student loans.
-One of the first choices a family looking at a private loan needs to make may be choosing between a variable and a fixed interest rate.
+One of the first choices you need to make about private student loans may be choosing between a variable and a fixed interest rate.

 Do you believe interest rates will increase significantly over time?

-Do you imagine being able to pay off the loan faster than the repayment schedule assumes because of an expected windfall in the future or a very high-paying job?
+Do you imagine being able to pay off the loan faster than the repayment schedule?

 Do you like consistency so you can more easily create a budget?

-A fixed rate is the one for you — you won't see any gains when interest rates drop but you also won't see any losses when they increase.
-And you will know exactly what your payment will be for all 120 months of your repayment term.
+If you are not comfortable with financial risk, a fixed rate might be for you — you won't get a benefit when interest rates drop, but you also won't have to make higher payments when they increase.
+And you will know exactly what your payment will be every month of your repayment term.

-Do you want to start repaying your loan immediately (which is a good idea)?
+Do you want to start repaying your loan immediately?

-Then a variable rate may be best for you as the monthly payments will generally start off lower than a fixed rate loan.
+If you plan to begin making principal and interest payments immediately, then a variable rate may be a good option for you as the monthly payments will generally start off lower than a fixed-rate loan.

 As your situation and market conditions change, you may opt for either a fixed rate or a variable rate on your next private student loan.
 ISL Education Lending offers lower-cost private student loans with both types of interest rates as well as multiple payment options.